Anny85-code/centurybyte/README.md

 ## Description

-CenturyByteft is a software engineering company that pride itself with it's expertise in software engineering and system security, it was founded by a team of experts globally to offer her services to startups and large bussiness.
+CenturyByte is a software engineering company that pride itself with it's expertise in software engineering and system security, it was founded by a team of experts globally to offer her services to startups and large bussiness.

 CenturyByte |
  | :---: